serghine-abdelillah/Calculator/README.md

 All the files run on the terminal

 ## Running
+You can run this project in your local machine

 ## Steps to run the files from VS code
  1 - install VScode or any editor you like \